 Meet our Percussion Teacher

-Matt McDonough has been our Drum Teacher since 2010.
+Mr Matt McDonough has been our Percussion Teacher since 2010.
 Here is a little about him and his time at City of London School:

 As a young student, I studied at Trinity College of Music on the Bmus Jazz course under Bob Armstrong, alongside playing with the National youth Jazz Orchestra and various other Classical Orchestras, shows and pop groups.
-Whilst at Trinity, I was offered a world tour with a Canadian group which, over four years, led to performances in over 100 countries along with every state in America (except Hawaii).
+Whilst at Trinity, I was offered a world tour with a Canadian group which, over 4 years, led to performances in over fifty countries along with every state in America (except Hawaii).
 We released a number of albums and appeared on many international stages, arenas and television programmes.
-After four years, I returned to the UK performing and recording for many different artists, tours, events and shows.
+After 4 years living abroad, I returned to the UK performing and recording for many different artists, tours, events and shows including Thriller Live, We Will Rock you, Little shop of Horrors, Legally Blonde on Tour and The Brit Awards.

-I started teaching at CLS in 2010.
-Having previously worked at 2 very well known Independent schools, I had come to know of the fantastic reputation of music at CLS through not only the education network, but through professional colleagues alike.
+I have been teaching at CLS since 2010, having previously worked at other Independent schools.
+I had come to know of the fantastic reputation of music at CLS through not only the education network, but through professional colleagues alike.

 For me, CLS provides an incredibly supportive environment for the pupils to thrive musically and not only offers a very wide range of musical activity, but continuously creates new, unique opportunities which I’ve not seen anywhere else.
 For example, every single pupil in Year 6 (OG) and Year 7 (First Form) receive free lessons for the year on an instrument of their choice.
 This means that we discover talents in the pupils which ourselves as teachers, the boys themselves, and the parents may not otherwise have known about, and it is one of the very reasons we have such a high standard of music here.
 This forward thinking approach to musical education, along with an incredibly dedicated department of professional musicians, makes working here very enjoyable.